 Ballistic stretching is the bouncing type of stretching, where you take the muscle to near its limit and then bounce to stretch it further.
 For example, reaching over to touch your toes and bouncing to increase the range.
 This type of stretching is rarely recommended due to the injury possibilities and no beneficial effect over other, safer, forms of stretching such as PNF and dynamic stretches.

 Neural stretching refers to stretching the structures of the nervous system.
 This is necessary in injuries where there is excess neural tension or restriction of movement of neural structures, commonly around the neck and shoulder girdle, or pelvis area.
 Neural stretches are adaptations of neural tension tests, such as the slump test and the upper limb tension test.
 The limb is taken to the point of stretch and held for a maximum of 10 seconds, although initially this may be as little as 3-4 seconds to avoid causing damage to the nerves.
-This kind of stretching should only be performed under the supervision of a qualified therapist.
+Types of stretching like this should only be performed under the supervision of a qualified therapist.